CodeItQuick/CodeItQuick.github.io/_drafts/2026-05-30-Stop-Story-Splitting-By-Task-Decomposition.md

 The common failure mode is not story splitting itself.
 It is confusing task decomposition with value slicing.

 **Task decomposition** is splitting work by the activities required to complete it.
-The work is smaller, but each step does produce useful work on its own.
+The work is smaller, but each step does not necessarily produce useful work on its own.
 Decomposition is a failure to vertically slice. **Value decomposition** is splitting work by smaller usable outcomes that still provide value, feedback, learning, and risk reduction.

 In this article I will illustrate why story splitting by task decomposition is oversimplified and not helpful.
 I will show how to implement the SPIDR framework on effective story splitting.